-As at December 31, 2021 and 2020, there were no other assets pledged as collateral for liabilities.
+As at December 31, 2022, the CSA was pledged as collateral for liabilities.
+As at December 31, 2021, there were no other assets pledged as collateral for liabilities.

 12. Loss Allowance on Financial Instruments

 Composition and movements in loss allowance on financial instruments are as follows: